tomaszkingukrol/async-data-flow/README.md

 ## passing extra parameters

-If we need to pass extra parameter to next function in Data Flow we can use partial function:
+If we need to pass extra parameter to next function in Data Flow we can use partial function from functools module:

     from functools import partial